k0retux/fuddly/docs/source/tutorial.rst

                (B, (my_first_probe, 0.6)) ]

 Finally, you can also leverage probes from within an Operator.
-If you want to get a status from probes each time your planned operation has been executed by ``fuddly``, you can to do it within the method :meth:`fuzzfmk.operator_helpers.Operator.do_after_all()`.
-Let's illustrate this in the following example:
+If you want to get a status from probes each time your planned operations have been executed by ``fuddly``, you can do it within the method :meth:`fuzzfmk.operator_helpers.Operator.do_after_all()`.
+Let's illustrate this with the following example:

 .. code-block:: python
    :linenos: